uptane/uptane.github.io/blog/2024-01-12-callForIdeas/index.md

 ## Proposal 2: Creating an Open-Source Web UI for OTA Community Edition  🌐

 Uptane's project already boasts open-source implementations of core back-end services.
 However, setting up and using these services can be challenging.
-OTA Community Edition provides a simplified, docker-based deployment method, but lacks a crucial component - a user-friendly UI.
+OTA Community Edition provides a simplified, Docker-based deployment method, but lacks a crucial component - a user-friendly UI.

 This GSoC project seeks to develop a new, simplified UI from scratch and integrate it into OTA Community Edition.
 The goal is to enable ordinary users to interact with the system seamlessly.
 Additionally, the project should include a robust test suite to ensure the UI remains functional with any upstream changes in the core services.